-Jonathan Sykes, whose research focuses on the impact of climate change on built environments, reports back from a centre-right conference on the environment.
+Grantham Scholar Jonathan Sykes, whose research focuses on the impact of climate change on built environments, reports back from a centre-right conference on the environment.

 However, the Conservative party has some work to do to claim this ground.
+Stereotypical Tories are seen as uncaring about the environment, focused solely on balanced budgets and fox hunting.
+May herself abolished the Department for Energy and Climate Change soon after taking office.
 Much of the wider climate change analysis is typically thought of as belonging to the left.
 The Green Party, for example, is undoubtedly left leaning.
-Stereotypical Tories are seen as uncaring about the environment, focused solely on balanced budgets and fox hunting.
-May herself abolished the Department for Energy and Climate Change soon after taking office.
-As such, when I was offered the chance to go to a centre-right conference aiming to revitalise conservatism, I was intrigued as to what they would discuss and went along.

-There was very little evidence of the stereotype here.
-These Conservative party members are convinced that climate change is happening and that Britain is well placed to lead the world in doing the right thing.
+But I saw little evidence of the uncaring Tory stereotype here.
+These Conservative party members are convinced that climate change is happening.
+Further, they believe that Britain is well placed to lead the world in doing the right thing.
 From the off there was talk of the environmental capital and restoration of woods and soils.
-They were very clear that this should be the heart of Conservatism and that the land we pass on to the next generation is something of key value.
+They were clear that this should be the heart of Conservatism and that the land we pass on to the next generation has key value.
 There was much talk of protecting the patch-work quilt of fields we all value and enjoy.
 However, this was no misty-eyed sentimentality.

 Firstly, how different some policies were from left-wing ones, such as those around re-wilding beavers in Scotland.
 Maurice Golden, MSP, stated that some re-wilding was not entirely legal: clearly some unusual illegal migrants had got past UK Border Force.
 Lord Inglewood argued beavers cause major issues for farming.
 Opinion was in favour of limited re-wilding.
 This was representative of the general mood that reforms should be considerate of practical considerations – a marked difference from policy on some parts of the left.

 The second striking moment was the keynote from Lord Deben, head of the UK Committee on Climate Change.
 It was an emphatic declaration that far more needed to be done for climate and that leaving the EU was ‘BONKERS!’.
 The response from the room was partly enthusiastic applause, partly nervous silence from those I assume were aware this was disloyalty to the party line.
 My sense was not that they didn’t agree that Brexit is bonkers, but that they were nervous about not breaking the truce over the EU.